-Between 80 to 99% of day traders fail in making any money.
+That means that between 80 to 99% of them fail.
 We have looked at plenty of research and very few traders can brag about making any significant amount of money day trading.
 Proprietary traders seem to fare better than retail traders (perhaps as expected).

 Let’s have a look at the reports we have looked at: